Flinsch/flangee77/README.md

 # flangee77
 *An unlikely modular game framework*

+---

 This framework is so unlikely that you probably shouldn't use it at all!
-I mean, you *can* use it, of course.
+I mean, you _can_ use it, of course.
 It's here, under the MIT license.
 So go ahead!
 But you would certainly be better off using other frameworks or even game engines, whether they are quadruple-A tier or free to use.